THE OKONJIMA STORY

-The AfriCat Foundation is based on the farm Okonjima (central Namibia) and the farm Kaross (northwest Namibia).
-This mutually beneficial relationship allows for interested visitors to experience, first hand, the works of The Project, gaining valuable insight into carnivore conservation and, at the same time, creating the platform for donating much-needed funds to The Project and its Programmes.
+Okonjima and AfriCat HQ: A symbiosis @ work: This mutually beneficial relationship allows for interested visitors to experience, first hand, the works of The Project, gaining valuable insight into carnivore conservation and, at the same time, creating the platform for donating much-needed funds to The Project and its Programmes.

 Our dream is to turn our 55 000acre private Nature Reserve on Okonjima – that was once denuded farmland, back to it’s natural state, last seen 200 years ago.
 This dream must be sustainable and a benefit to local communities for it to survive the tide of change in Africa.